zoonoo/azure-docs.ko-kr/articles/azure-maps/data-driven-style-expressions-web-sdk.md

 //Get item [0][1] from a 2D array "properties.array2d[0][1]" = "b"
 ['at', 1, ['at', 0, ['get', 'array2d']]]

-//Check to see if a value is in an array property "properties.abcArray.indexOf('a') !== -1" = true ['in', 'a', ['get', 'abcArray']]
+//Check to see if a value is in an array "properties.abcArray.indexOf('a') !== -1" = true ['in', 'a', ['get', 'abcArray']]

+//Gets the index of the value 'b' in an array "properties.abcArray.indexOf('b')" = 1 ['index-of', 'b', ['get', 'abcArray']]

 //Get the length of an array "properties.abcArray.length" = 3
 ['length', ['get', 'abcArray']]